Skip to main content

 Texture loaders for loose and embedded textures can be changed in TrenchBroomConfig.

 If the file can’t be found, it then tries to load <texture>.<Image extension> into a StandardMaterial as a fallback. <Image extension> can similarly changed in your config.
-The fallback is because if you have a bunch of simple textures where the material file would look something like
+The fallback is very useful because if you have a bunch of simple textures where the material file would look something like

 [material]